 - See what’s actually trending without using Twitter’s Trending Topics.

-Try out sites like TweetStats Trends or Twist to find out what everyone is tweeting.
+Try out sites like TweetStats Trends to find out what everyone is tweeting.

 - Use a third-party tool.

 Sites like Tweetdeck and Tweetake are helpful because they offer alternative tools not found on Twitter.com.
 For example, you can back up your tweets using Tweetake!

 These are like Wordle clouds but they show you what you’re talking about.
 It’s super fun.